Cardinals vs. Marlins Player Props Betting Odds

-Luis Arraez and Paul Goldschmidt are two of the top players with prop bets available when the Miami Marlins and the St. Louis Cardinals meet at LoanDepot park on Monday (at 6:40 PM ET).
+Bookmakers have listed player props for Luis Arraez, Paul Goldschmidt and others when the Miami Marlins host the St. Louis Cardinals at LoanDepot park on Tuesday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!